wang1hm/AstronomyNote/AstroNote/PaperReading/JWST/CSST DISCUSSION.md

 --> exposure time for interspacde F1130W images: 3 x 0.9 min ~ 3 min
 1 off-source background data cube (obtained immediately after the on-source cube using the same settings as the on-source data cube) --> total exposure time on background: 3 x 37 min = 111 min
 --> exposure time for interspaced F1130W images: 3 x 0.9 mn ~ 3 min

+## GO 1928 Blowing Star Formation Away: Unraveling Molecular Wnds in AGN
+**Principal Investigator:** Rogemar Riffel
+**PI Institution:** Universidade Federal de Santa Maria **Allocation:** 16.3 hours
+Observing Template: NIRSpec/IFU
+MIRI/MRS
+### TARGET
+NGC3884
+CGCG012-070
+UGC-08782
+### ABSTRACT
+Winds powered by radiation from active galactic nuclei (AGN) are thought to critically affect galaxy evolution.
+The fate of ==molecular gas in such outflows== is one of the most important unsolved questions in galaxy evolution: if we find that ==winds can entrain, reheat or remove molecular gas from galaxies== we will prove that AGN can quench star formation in its host galaxy and enable the first studies of this key stage of AGN feedback.
+However, despite years of searches with ground-based telescopes, only a few molecular outflows are known among AGN in the local universe.
+Here we propose MIRI and NIRSpec IFU observations to spatially resolve the ==molecular gas kinematics in the three most promising hosts of strong molecular outflows identified from Spitzer and SDSS spectroscopy==.
+These observations will be used in a detailed investigation to reveal if the molecular gas demonstrates the kinematics commensurate with the wind hypothesis.
+Furthermore, the JWST data will allow the first in-depth studies of the impact of the AGN on the molecular gas in their hosts.%%选源：Spitzer和SDSS看到了强分子outflow的hosts，进而看outflow即agn feedback对星系演化的影响%%
+### OBSERVING DESCRIPTION
+We will be observing three ==local Universe AGN host galaxies== using a combination of NIRSpec and MIRI IFUs.
+The targets were selected as being very promissing hosts of strong molecular outflows. ==The warm gas phase will be observed through MIR H2 emission lines, while the hot phase is traced by the NIR H2 emission==.
+Several emission lines from ionized gas will be used to trace the ionized outflows, which will allow us to characterize the multi-phase outflows.

 # FEEDBACK
 ## GO 1717 Feedback around Supermassive Black Holes in Dusty Nuclei
 **Principal Investigator:** Vivian U